reima-ecom/unifaun-shopify/README.md

 If the bundle includes many products that have the same HS code, you can add them using COUNT.
 If there are many different HS codes within the same bundle, just add as many HS tags as you need.

 ## Installation

+### Shopify

+You need to create a "Private app" in order to get credentials for reading product tags.
+The only permission needed is the "Product" permission, which gives the needed `read_products` scope.

+Also, you need to create a webhook for the `Order fulfillment` event.
+The endpoint should be the URL of the published Cloudflare worker, e.g. `https://unifaun-shopify.reima.workers.dev`.

+### Cloudflare

 Publishing is done with [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) using a GitHub Action.
 The following environment variables need to be set on the worker (via the Workers web UI or via wrangler):